troygaylord/Obzervatory/README.md

 A namespaced publisher / subscriber library with variable watching.

+- Extensive test coverage
+- Passes jsLint
+- Works on client and server (NodeJS for instance)
 - No jQuery
 - No DOM
 - No 3rd party libraries
-- Extensive test coverage
-- Passes jsLint
-- Works on client and server (NodeJS for instance)

-Just a good time with some event firing, variable watching fun.

 Usage
 -----